Updated January 10, 2022

 - The danger or risk posed by the type of pet you might permit.

 - The noise concerns that come with pets—and close proximity to neighbors!

 While these are all valid concerns when considering whether or not to open up your desirable Lakewood Ranch property to pet owners, such issues do not accurately reflect the majority of pets your potential renters may have.
 However, you can get around many of these concerns from the start by establishing pet screening criteria before you ever admit a four-footed, scaled, or feathered friend into your Lakewood Ranch rental property!

-Pet screening isn't something you have to handle on your own, either: as your Lakewood Ranch property management partner, we handle the entire pet-screening process.
+Pet screening isn't something you have to handle on your own, either.
+As your Lakewood Ranch property management company, we handle the entire pet-screening process.
 We also offer the property owners we serve access to our Pet Damage Guarantee!
 If an approved pet causes any damage to your rental property, we'll cover the cost.
 That's just how effective we believe the pet screening process to be.

-An advantage of implementing this kind of approach from the start extends beyond knowing the kind of pet you're about to permit!
-This process helps you establish the kind of fees and deposits you expect your renters to pay as part of their lease agreement if their pet passes the screening process, such as:
+An advantage of implementing this kind of approach from the start extends beyond knowing the type of pet you're about to permit.
+This process helps you establish the fees and deposits you expect your renters to pay as part of their lease agreement if their pet passes the screening process, such as:

 - A pet damage deposit